 30 g mature cheddar cheese grated

-- Then cover the top with the mashed potatoes.
+Cover the top with the mashed potatoes.
 Use a fork to make some peaks in the potatoes to give you a crusty top.
 Then sprinkle with a thin layer of grated cheddar.

-Serve up with some nice fresh buttered bread.
-Heinz Ketchup accompanies this dish very well (heathen I hear you cry!)
+Serve up with some nice freshly buttered bread.
+Heinz Ketchup accompanies this dish very well ('HEATHEN!!'
+I hear you cry 😃 )